Published on August 29th, 2016 | by Pro Wrestling Stories0

 He and I sat in the same locker room forever.
 We were just two, battle-worn warriors who had been going at it for a long, long time.
 And that match was just a great final memory to have.
 Because of that, the peace of my retirement is only greater now.”

-Due to the masterful work they put out at back to back WrestleMania’s, HBK versus Undertaker will be forever known as a legendary rivalry in the annals of WWE history.
+Due to the greatest match of all time and the masterful work they put out at back to back WrestleMania’s, HBK versus Undertaker will be forever known as a legendary rivalry in the annals of WWE history and as of now truly goes down as the greatest match of all time.